greeNsort/greeNsort/README.md

 🚂 Method: analyzing the prior-art and
 🚀 designing and testing many innovative algorithms

 🌵 Result?
-Was a a thorny 12-year journey
+A a thorny 12-year journey
-🍄 identified poisened limiting assumptions
+🍄 identifing poisened limiting assumptions
-🌻 designed a new theory of sorting including
+🌻 desiging a new theory of sorting including
 📐 new sustainable measurements and
 🎨 new methods that are simple and beautiful and
 🔧 new algorithms with better trade-offs